AhmedMSalah87/Audiophile-Ecommerce/README.md

 - **Responsive Design** – Optimized for desktop, tablet, and mobile.
 - **Modern UI/UX** – Minimalist and intuitive user interface.
 - **Fast Navigation** – Quick page transitions and smooth scrolling.
+- **Authentication** – using google provider and credentials in NextAuth.

 ### 🛍️ Product Pages